AI-fum/Project-N0.1/Phase 1/functions/README.md

 ## functions that we need:
-- get matrix from user.
+- get matrix from user.🙋‍
-- costructor.
+- costructor.🙋‍
-- convert matrix to df by pandas.
+- convert matrix to df by pandas.🙋‍
-- replace sub-chars and make new df.
+- replace sub-chars and make new df.🙋‍
-- convert df to int-df or numpy matrix.
+- convert df to int-df or numpy matrix.🙋‍
 - find butters index.
 - find robot index.
 - find target index.